 There is no specific cure for Ehlers-Danlos syndrome.
 Individual problems and symptoms are evaluated and cared for appropriately.
 Physical therapy or evaluation by a doctor specializing in rehabilitation medicine is often needed.

 People with EDS generally have a normal life span.
 Intelligence is normal.

 Those with the rare vascular type of EDS are at greater risk of rupture of a major organ or blood vessel.
-These individuals, therefore, have a high risk of sudden death.
+These people have a high risk of sudden death.

 Possible complications of EDS include:

 Call for an appointment with your health care provider if you have a family history of Ehlers-Danlos syndrome and you are concerned about your risk or are planning to start a family.

-Call for an appointment with your health care provider if you or your child have symptoms of EDS.
+Call for an appointment with your health care provider if you or your child has symptoms of EDS.

 Genetic counseling is recommended for prospective parents with a family history of Ehlers-Danlos syndrome.
-Those planning to start a family should be aware of the type of EDS they have and its mode of inheritance (how it is passed down to children).
-This can be determined through testing and evaluation suggested by your health care provider or genetic counselor.
+Those planning to start a family should be aware of the type of EDS they have and its mode of how it is passed down to children.
+This can be determined through testing and evaluations suggested by your health care provider or genetic counselor.